 OBR moved to London in late 2011 with the first annual “Courage in Innovation” award being presented to Dr Lerner and Sir Gregory Winter at Imperial College London.
 King’s College London, University College London and Queen Mary, University of London joined soon thereafter, with all four universities hosting OBR events in 2012.
 OBR has since established ties with the London Research Institute, Institute of Cancer Research, Royal Veterinary College and MRC National Institute for Medical Research.
 We look forward to expanding to the many world-class institutions still remaining in London and forging close ties with the many exciting firms in the London biotech cluster and the City.
 Please contact Sybil Wong for enquiries regarding academic or industry partnerships and joining the OBR-London team.

 Sybil is a final year PhD student in Biochemistry jointly affiliated to Barts Cancer Institute, Queen Mary, University of London, and the University of Nottingham.
+She obtained her BSc in Biochemistry and Economics at the University of Hong Kong.
 She is currently dissecting the molecular mechanisms underlying microRNA-mediated gene regulation.
 Outside of the lab as a STEM ambassador, she encourages hard-to-reach students to consider careers in science, thus she identifies with OBR's mission to facilitate young scientists to pursue their own ideas.